ironsheep/P2-BLDC-Motor-Control/README.md

 This work is entirely based upon **Chip Gracey**'s excellent **BLDC Motor Driver written in Pasm2** which he demonstrated to us in many of our [live forums](https://www.youtube.com/playlist?list=PLt_MJJ1F_EXa25_TWa4Sdi77daQaxA_ZU).
 This project allows us all to use this driver.
 Thank you Chip!

+The FlySky support and some of the serial support was written by **Jon McPhalen**.
+Thank you Jon!

 ## Disclaimer and Legal

 > *Parallax, Propeller Spin, and the Parallax and Propeller Hat logos* are trademarks of Parallax Inc., dba Parallax Semiconductor